Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 # Overclocking
 With the software and test system out of the way, it's time to dial in some overclocking.

 However, before we do any tuning, we need to get some baseline of how your GPU performs.
+Go and download the [Notes.txt](/Assets/Notes.txt) and use that to record all your overclocking journey for easier reference and score tracking.

 ## The Software
 The tuning page is hidden away pretty well, You need to go to `Performance` --> `Tuning`, and under `Tuning Control`, select `Custom`.